Memgraph

 • Vector DB handles embedding storage and similarity search

-• No migration required — add Memgraph to your existing stack
+• No migration required, add Memgraph to your existing stack

 Best for: teams with an established vector pipeline who need to add graph reasoning.

-How native vector search works in Memgraph.
+How it works in Memgraph.

 STEP 1.
 Create a vector index